f.a.q.

 Are you in-network with insurance providers?

-I am currently In-Network with BCBS and TriEast Humana.
-I am also a Community Care Provider with the VA allowing Veterans to see me through their VA benefits.
+I am currently In-Network with Aetna, Blue Cross Blue Shield, United Behavioral Health, Optum, Oscar, and TriEast Humana.
+I am also a Community Care Provider with the VA allowing Veterans to see me through their VA benefits, though they will need a referral through the VA first.
+Feel free to reach out to me about how to get that process moving.

 I can work with Out-of-Network benefits by providing a Superbill at the end of each month.
 I also am able to provide a sliding scale for session rates based off of need.
 Before thinking you can’t afford therapy please give me a call.
 You may be surprised at the end result.